datreeio/codefresh-datree/README.md

 A Codefresh plugin that runs the Datree CLI.
 Use this plugin to easily scan your k8s manifest files, Helm charts and Kustomizations for misconfigurations as part of your CI.

+Click [here](https://codefresh.io/steps/step/datree%2Fdatree-policy-check) to view the plugin in the Codefresh marketplace.

 ## Setup
 Get started in 2 simple steps: